CSA-RH/rosa-hcp-ldap-proxy/README.md

 # ROSA HCP LDAP Proxy Demo
-Container files and configurations for ROSA HCP with LDAP proxy.
+Container files and configurations for ROSA HCP with LDAP proxy. ***Please note that this is for demo purposes only and should never be used in production as-is.***

 ### Problem definition and solution
 When using ROSA with Hosted Control Plane, in combination with an LDAP IDM, the requests will originate from the Red Hat-owned networks, rather than the VPC of the cluster's owner.
 This may be problematic for environments with strict security policies.